PhoenixGamer128/chess/notes.md

 my project to do and ask myself: is this really the best way to do what I want it to do, or is there a better way or is it unnecessary?

+# Phase 3

+Wow, this was a very long phase.
+I didn't know what to do at first, so I just started at the very end of registration (low level, working with primitives).
+I think one of the most important things I learned was to look at the specs and figure out what exactly
+I should be returning.
+I spent a long time returning a GameID object/record when it should have been a simple integer.
+I also didn't realize that my game list was supposed to be an actual list instead of -- what I thought was a good idea at the time -- a hashmap.
+I thought that it would make everything run faster, but there really is no need if I need to iterate through my games checking for gameIDs.